Zoroo2626/SongNull/README.md

 Open `http://localhost:5173` and log in.

-## Under the hood
+## Architecture

-Spotify's API strictly caps track deletions at 40 (or 100 for playlists) per request.
+Spotifys API caps track deletions at 40 (or 100 for playlists) per request.
 If you highlight 500 songs in SongNull and hit delete, the app silently chunks them into optimal batches and fires them off sequentially.

 It uses the PKCE authorization flow.
 This means you authenticate directly with Spotify through the browser, skipping the need for a backend server to guard a client secret.
 Everything stays client-side.